 Snarkitecture has installed similar art projects, but The Beach is their most ambitious public installation yet.
 It’s a careful creation both in terms of scale and agenda.
 More than 50,000 visitors experienced this work in Washington, DC.

 Snarkitecture wanted to reimagine the feelings of a day on a beach and brought the whole idea into different indoor venues.
-It’s a very different version of a regular beach, mainly because this installation visualizes a very clean and abstract version of a beach.
+It’s a very different version of a regular beach, mainly because this installation visualizes a spotless and abstract version of a beach.
 The installation reimagined the acquainted natural and the cultural rudiments of a beach, creating an engaging and memorable experience for beach lovers and people of all ages.
 Using a museum was the perfect location for this unique playground.